Holistic Evaluation of Multimodal LLMs on Spatial Intelligence: Detailed Results by Benchmark

 \subsection{SITE}

-\cref{tab:site} shows results on SITE benchmark, following the official protocol.
-GPT-5 far outperforms all open-source models and is the only one to demonstrate strong performance in ``multi-view \& cross-image reasoning" category (PT), particularly in egocentric–exocentric view transitions.
-However, it remains less proficient in other forms of subject-centric viewpoint transformation.
-For example, reasoning about orientation and answering questions when hypothetically positioned next to a specific object.
-Moreover, GPT-5 achieves human-level performance on Counting \& Existence (Count), 3D Information Understanding (3D Inf), and Spatial Relationship Reasoning (Rel).
-However, we would like to refer to~\cref{tab:main_results} and point out that SITE is the only dataset with human performance at $\sim$60, whereas others at >75 or even >90.
+From \Cref{tab:vsi_oo}, GPT-5 already shows strong performance under the \textbf{Official} setting.
+Under the unified \textbf{\name} setting (\Cref{tab:vsi_ss}), GPT-5 attains near state-of-the-art results across almost all SITE subsets and is the only model that demonstrates consistently strong performance on the multi-view \& cross-image reasoning (PT) category—especially for egocentric–exocentric view transitions.
+Yet, there is still a performance gap >30 percentage points.
+That said, GPT-5 remains less reliable on other forms of subject-centric viewpoint transformation, such as inferring orientation or answering questions from a hypothetical position adjacent to a specified object.
+Additionally, GPT-5 approached or exceeded human performance in 3D Information Understanding (3D Inf), Spatial Relationship Reasoning (Rel), and Motion Prediction and Navigation (Mov).
+However, we would like to refer to~\cref{tab:main_results_ss} and point out that SITE is the only dataset with human performance at $\sim$60, whereas others at >75 or even >90.

 \FloatBarrier